iinkklapad/blue-team-case-studies/TryHackMe | Boogeyman 1/boogeyman-1-walkthrough.md

 The machine will start in a split-screen view.
 In case the VM is not visible, use the blue Show Split View button at the top-right of the page.

-Artefacts
+### Artifacts

-For the investigation proper, you will be provided with the following artefacts:
+For the investigation proper, you will be provided with the following artifacts:

   - Copy of the phishing email (dump.eml)
   - Powershell Logs from Julianne’s workstation (powershell.json)